-This article will help you to troubleshoot the Chrysler 2.7, 3.3L, 3.5L crank sensor (or code: P0320) with a simple but very accurate test using only a multimeter in Volts DC.
+This article will help you to troubleshoot the Chrysler 2.7L, 3.3L, 3.5L crankshaft position sensor (or code: P0320) with a simple but very accurate test using only a multimeter in Volts DC.

-In case you're wondering if the crank sensor can be tested with a simple multimeter resistance test?
+In case you're wondering if the crankshaft position sensor can be tested with a simple multimeter resistance test?
 The answer is No, since it's a Hall Effect type sensor.
-The good news is that the test you'll learn here is easy to do and you'll get an accurate result that will either condemn the crank sensor as the cause of the No Start or exonerate it.
+The good news is that the test you'll learn here is easy to do and you'll get an accurate result that will either condemn the crankshaft position sensor as the cause of the no start or exonerate it.

 Contents of this tutorial:

 This article covers vehicles from Chrysler, Dodge, Eagle, and Plymouth.
 To see if this article applies to your specific vehicle, look for the box (on the column on the right) titled ‘Applies To:’, and click on the ‘next >>’ link to scroll.

 CRANK SENSOR TEST 1: Verifying The Crank Sensor Signal With A Multimeter